yuvalmGS/gigaspaces-wiki-jekyll/xap97/space-synchronization-endpoint-api.markdown

 layout: post
 title:  Synchronization Endpoint
 categories: XAP97
-parent: space-persistency.html
+parent: space-persistency-overview.html
 weight: 400
 ---

-{% summary %}The space synchronization endpoint API is used for synchronizing data from the space to an external application or a data base.{% endsummary %}

-# Overview
+{% summary %} {% endsummary %}

 The [SpaceSynchronizationEndpoint](http://www.gigaspaces.com/docs/JavaDoc{% currentversion %}/index.html?com/gigaspaces/sync/SpaceSynchronizationEndpoint.html) is used for persisting data from the space to an external storage.
 The following data is synchronized: